diskoverdata/diskover-docs/source_files/support.md

 ___
-## Technical Support and Resources for Community Edition
+## Support and Resources for Community Edition
 ___

 ### Slack Community Support